 Now let’s end this post with the end-user experience.
 I’ll do that by showing the limited access experience on Windows 10 (Surface Pro), iOS (iPad) and Android (Samsung Galaxy).
 Also in that order.
 Below are examples of of the limited access message in SharePoint Online on the left and the limited access experience in Word Online on the right.

-For more information about conditional access via the Azure portal, the Azure classic portal, or the Intune Silverlight portal, please refer to:
+For more information about conditional access and app enforced restrictions, please refer to: